rudyhb/blockchain-developer-bootcamp-final-project/README.md

 `0x55F9BF9CCde8f9bE135cb2bb973986001F4b1c27`

 ## Project description
-`//TODO`
+The NFT ID dApp provides an alternative to the `sign in with Google/Apple` web2 solutions out there.

+A user mints an NFT ID, which serves as the user's account.
+To authenticate, the user simply has to prove to the web2 site that they own the NFT by signing a challenge.

+No more usernames and passwords!
+All you need to log in to a web2 site is MetaMask (more wallets coming in the future).

+### Workflow to create NFT
+* User goes to [https://nftid.app/](https://nftid.app/) and clicks to mint a new NFT ID.

-### Simple workflow
+### Simple workflow to log into a web2 site
-* User enters website and clicks, "log in with web3".
+* User enters website and clicks, "log in with web3" (you can try this out at [https://nftid.app/](https://nftid.app/))
-* User chooses the wallet to use (metamask, walletconnect, etc)
+* User connects to his MetaMask wallet.
 * User chooses the NFT to use to log in.
 A message is sent to the server containing the NFT address/token id.
+* The server issues a challenge to the user which contains NFT token id, as well as a random `requestId`.
+* The user signs the challenge (try signing it with MetaMask!) sends the signature to the server.
-* The server obtains the NFT's owner address and creates a challenge message for the user to sign.
-The server then checks if the user's signature is valid (i.e. the user is the owner of the NFT)
+* The server validates the signature and recovers the user's address.
+The server then uses an RPC node (ex: Infura) to check with the NFT ID smart contract whether the recovered address has access to the NFT token id provided.
-* If the signature is valid, the server generates a token
+* If the address has access, the server issues an auth token back to the user.

 ## Features not yet implemented
 * More customization on the NFT data: for example, data about email, avatar, etc.